Sakura Kasugano: Other appearances

-Sakura is the titular character of the manga series Street Fighter: Sakura Ganbaru! by Masahiko Nakahira, where she becomes a fighter in order to fight Ryu.
+Sakura is the titular character of the manga series Street Fighter: Sakura Ganbaru! by Masahiko Nakahira, where she becomes a fighter in order to fight Ryu; of note, Karin first appeared in this manga before her video game debut in Street Fighter Alpha 3.
 She starred in the comic book miniseries Street Fighter Legends: Sakura (and the one-shot Street Fighter: Sakura vs. Karin) by UDON, and appeared in UDON's other Street Fighter comic books and the Rival Schools comic.
 She also appears in the Super Street Fighter graphic novels, in which she becomes Ryu's full-time apprentice and succumbed the power of the Dark Hadou before Ryu absorbed it out of her.

 Sakura is a character in the anime films Street Fighter Alpha: The Animation and Street Fighter Alpha: Generations, and appears in the episode "Second to None" of the American cartoon series Street Fighter.
 She is a supporting character in Street Fighter IV: The Ties That Bind, assisting Ken in his efforts to locate Ryu.

 Victor Entertainment released a drama CD Street Fighter Zero 2 Another Story in 1996, which had Sakura as the lead character.
 A sequel followed later that same year.
 Sakura's theme song, "Kono Omoi o Tsutaetai" sung by Yuko Sasamoto, her voice actress in Street Fighter Alpha 2 and other games following, was released commercially.

 Many figures of Sakura were released by various manufacturers, such as one in two versions by Kotobukiya in 2015.
 "Sakura's bowl of stamina" meals were included in a restaurant menu during one promotional event.
 Sakura's card is included in the card games Street Fighter Deck-Building Game and Universal Fighting System.
 A Sakura cosmetic outfit has also been added to Fortnite.